Incubaid/www-incubaid/www.incubaid.com/content/home/intro_box.md

 slide7_image = 'img/Mothership1.png'

 +++
 Incubaid is a disruptor focused primarily on changing the IT and cloud landscape.
 Since 2000, Incubaid has founded and developed a number of startups in datacenter, storage and cloud services - including 7 successful exits to leading technology companies: Sun Microsystems, Oracle, Western Digital, Verizon and Hitachi Data Systems.
-Our largest portfolio company, <a href="http://www.greenitglobe.com" target="_blank">Green IT Globe</a>, combines multiple portfolio technologies into a highly disruptive wholistic cloud platform solution.
+Our largest portfolio company, <a href="http://www.threefold.tech" target="_blank">ThreeFold Tech</a>, combines multiple portfolio technologies into a highly disruptive wholistic cloud platform solution.
 We are a team comprised of start-up veterans with many of us working together for more than a decade.
 Our extensive experience spans capital raising, operations and execution, legal advisory, IP and financial, strategy and marketing.
 Our team is further supported by a network of advisors who provide assistance to our portfolio companies.
-In addition to <a href="http://www.greenitglobe.com" target="_blank">Green IT Globe</a>, our current areas of focus are centered around blockchain innovation, digital currencies, mobile applications and green-energy technologies.
+In addition to <a href="http://www.threefold.tech" target="_blank">ThreeFold Tech</a>, our current areas of focus are centered around blockchain innovation, digital currencies, mobile applications and green-energy technologies.